quantprofessionals/eduquant.nl/content/courses/pd_advanced/index.md

 #### Offline

 Offline sessions can be offered on-premise as well as organized off site (priced at cost) - [contact us]({{< ref "#contact" >}} "Contact Us") to discuss options.
-For all but the smallest groups (7 or more), we recommend to have the option to break out in separate groups of up to 4 participants.
+For"/#contact"  smallest groups (7 or more), we recommend to have the option to break out in separate groups of up to 4 participants.
 Offline sessions will be webcast, the main presentations recorded and shared for a limited time with participants for later review.

 #### Online